 Tying into getting my money right, I know a lot of my spending has to do with buying food outside; particularly during lunch.
-I used to have a Hello Fresh subscription and the meals were great (use code ZJ3T59 for $40 off your first box).
+I used to have a Hello Fresh subscription and the meals were great.
 I have well over 200+ saved recipes on Pinterest so I need to start trying them out since I want to learn at least 30 new meals.
 Cooking more will also allow me to control what I eat, so expect to see more recipe posts of me attempting to be ‘Chef Jo-ardee‘ in between travel talk.

 Share More Travel Tips